isaiahpantelis/isaiahpantelis.github.io/quant_finance.md

     - Error #1 &mdash; Incompatibility between `boost` and `QuantLib` or the dreaded `No member named 'X' in namespace 'std'`

       As promised at the beginning, this is meant to be **fun**; therefore, compiling a hello-world program **of course** will not work off the bat.
-Attempting to compile a toy project leads to dozens of errors about members missing from the `std` namespace show up.
+Attempting to compile a toy project leads to dozens of errors about members missing from the `std` namespace.
 Or, expressed in beatiful prose, something along the lines of

       ```
       /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX14.0.sdk/usr/include/c++/v1/__string/char_traits.h:286:17: No member named '__constexpr_wmemcmp' in namespace 'std'